- UNC-TV Series

-Arriving in London after your overnight flight, you will travel from Gatwick or Heathrow Airport by motor coach to the Langham, where you will enjoy quintessentially British accommodations at one of the city’s most prestigious hotels.
-Use your free time to unpack, unwind, enjoy the amenities of the Langham Club floor, and have lunch on your own either at the hotel or in one of the many nearby restaurants.
+Arriving in London after your overnight flight, you will travel from Heathrow Airport by motor coach to the Langham Hotel, where you will enjoy quintessentially British accommodations at one of the city’s most prestigious hotels.
+Use your free time to unpack, unwind, enjoy the amenities of the Langham Club Floor, and have lunch on your own either at the hotel or in one of the many nearby restaurants.
 Enjoy an afternoon exploring London, and in the evening, get to know your fellow travelers at our reception and dinner at the Langham.

 * Itinerary is subject to change.

 Wednesday, September 2

 After breakfast at the hotel—all breakfasts are included on this trip—we depart for Chartwell, the family home and gardens of Sir Winston Churchill.
 Much-loved and the place from which Sir Winston drew inspiration from 1924 until the end of his life, Chartwell is very special.

 The rooms remain much as they were when he lived here, with pictures, books, and personal mementoes evoking the career and wide-ranging

 interests of a great statesman, writer, painter, and family man.
 The hillside gardens reflect Sir Winston’s love of the landscape and nature.
 They

 include the lakes he created, the kitchen garden, and Marycot, a playhouse designed for his youngest daughter Mary.

 Beyond the gardens there is an expanse of woodland with looped trails, natural play areas, and swings.